 According to the 1872 Ontario Medical Record, Dr. Munger studied medicine at the Eclectic Medical College of Pennsylvania, graduating in 1868.
 (This university opened in 1850 and closed its doors in 1880).
 While he was away at school, his parents moved to a farm in Clearville, (Elgin County) Ontario.
 Dr. Munger joined the College of Physicians and Surgeons on the 13th of May, 1869 and he set up his medical practice in Duart.

 Dr. and Mrs. Munger had a daughter named Lydia Christina Munger born to them in Duart on the 8th of May, 1870.

 Dr. Munger died in Elgin County on the 13th of March, 1912.
-He was buried at the Rodney Cemetery in Elgin County.
-Mrs. Sarah Munger died on the 11th of May, 1921 and she was also buried at the Rodney Cemetery.
+Mrs. Sarah Munger died on the 11th of May, 1921.
+Dr. and Mrs. Munger were buried at the Rodney Cemetery.

 *Below is a photograph of Dr. Munger standing outside of his home on Furnival Road (The home was built in 1873).

 **Dr. Hector McLean Paterson is also featured on the Chatham-Kent Physician Tribute website.